SujenShrestha/Password-Analyzer-Using-Machine-Learning/README.md

-# How to install in your local machine:
+# How to run the application in your local machine:

 ### Use a text editor like VSCode